greenm01/ec4x/docs/ec4x_specs.md

 ## XYZ.5 Electronic Intelligence (ELINT)

-ELINT technology enables Scouts to counter cloaked Raiders and other scouts, and to gather intelligence from rival assets.
+ELINT technology enables Scouts to counter enemy cloaked Raiders and Scouts, and to gather intelligence from rival assets.

 ## XYZ\.6 Cloaking